Division & Leadership

 Joining the University as an ARC QEII Fellow in1987, Professor Owens subsequently held the roles of an NHMRC Research Fellow, Head of the Discipline of Physiology and inaugural Head of the School of Paediatrics and Reproductive Health, as well as being the Associate Dean (Research) in the Faculty of Health Sciences.
 Professor Owen's current external roles include Vice-President of the Development Origins of Health and Disease ANZ Society, which she helped establish as a chapter of the international society.
 She also helped establish links with and currently participates in various international research collaborations, including the EU Early Nutrition FP7-Funded Research Program, the MRC University of Bristol Integrative Epidemiology Unit and the International Weight Management in Pregnancy Consortia.

-Commencing on 4 March 2017, Professor Owens is seconded as Acting Deputy Vice-Chancellor and Vice-President (Research).
+From March 2017 to January 2018, Professor Owens was seconded as Acting Deputy Vice-Chancellor and Vice-President (Research).

 Professor John Williams | Pro Vice-Chancellor (Research Operations)

 John Williams joined the University of Adelaide in 1997.
 He holds a PhD in Law from the Australian National University, an Arts (Hons) (UTas) and LLB (UNSW).
 He is admitted as a solicitor in NSW.
 Professor Williams has held a number of appointments and fellowships including at the Menzies Research Centre, Kings College London (2002), ANU College of Law (2004-5) and a Harold White Fellow, National Library of Australia (2014).

 Professor Williams' main research interests are in the area of public law and in particular Australian constitutional law, the High Court of Australia, comparative constitutional law, federalism and legal history.
 He has held a number of Australian Research Council and national competitive grants.
 He is currently the Director of the South Australian Law Reform Institute.